 It’s the Jour de l’Epiphanie!
 Otherwise known as 3 Kings Day!
 Time for some cake!
 Or a pastry type dessert, known as a galette de roi, if you want to get specific.

 France may be a secular country, but certain Christian traditions are still widely carried on.

 Three Kings Day, as it is called in English, is inspired by the 3 kings who were traditionally supposed to have visited the baby Jesus with gifts, a few days after he was born.
-(Not sure they brought the baby cake though!)
+(Not sure they brought cake for the baby though!)

 It is not a national holiday in France, but it is rather a big deal in offices and schools around France.
 And by big deal, I mean a big reason to eat cake.
 It is one day of the year when someone brings in a galette de roi, and everyone pigs out.

-The King Competition
+The 3 Kings Day Competition

 And there’s a bit of competition involved.
 A tiny figurine called a feuve is hidden by the baker within the galette de roi (can anyone say, “choking hazard?”), and the person who finds it is crowned King or Queen for the day.